-Faculty of the Clinical Psychology Doctoral Program meet regularly to review such program policy issues such as curricula and admission guidelines, as well as to evaluate graduate students.
-Faculty appointments, evaluation, and promotions are managed through faculty committees.
+Faculty of the Clinical Psychology Doctoral Program meet regularly to review program policy issues such as curricula and admission guidelines, as well as to evaluate graduate students.
+Faculty appointments, evaluations, and promotions are managed through faculty committees.
 Decisions are made following a simple majority vote.
 One or two student representatives may attend regular faculty meetings.
 The student representatives' presentation of their concerns is listed as the first agenda item.
 The student representatives are then excused from the meeting before discussions involving confidential information associated with students, faculty, and other departmental issues.
 The DCT formulates a response to their concerns that is later submitted to the student representatives.
-Any student interested in having input or involvement on a particular issue should contact his or her student representative
+Any student interested in having input or involvement on a particular issue should contact his or her student representative interests to their representative(s).
+They also need these meetings to keep their representative(s) informed, so that the students can receive the best representation at faculty meetings.
+The first agenda item in the graduate faculty meeting is dedicated to allowing the student representatives to present concerns or questions on behalf of the student body.
+For questions that cannot be addressed during the meeting, the DCT will provide a comprehensive response to those questions no later than 5 working days.
+The response is forwarded to the student representatives.
+The students will leave the meeting after the first agenda item is completed.
+Starting in the Spring of 2021, there is also a Clinic Representative determined by the cohort members currently participating in practicum in the APSC.
+Clinic concerns can be presented by the Clinic representative in the APSC Clinic meetings.